 Individuals (other than limited partners).
-If you are an individual (either a general partner or a limited partner who owned a general partnership interest at all times during the tax year), you materially participated in an activity only if one or more of the following apply:
+If you are an individual (either a general partner or a limited partner who owned a general partnership interest at all times during the tax year), you materially participated in an activity only if one or more of the following apply.

-- 1. You participated in the activity for more than 500 hours during the tax year. - 2.
+- You participated in the activity for more than 500 hours during the tax year. - 2.
 Your participation in the activity for the tax year constituted substantially all the participation in the activity of all individuals (including individuals who are not owners of interests in the activity for the tax year). - 3.
-You participated in the activity for more than 100 hours during the tax year, and your participation in the activity for the tax year was not less than the participation in the activity of any other individual (including individuals who were not owners of interests in the activity) for the tax year. - 4.
-The activity was a significant participation activity for the tax year, and you participated in all significant participation activities (including activities outside the partnership) during the year for more than 500 hours.
-A significant participation activity is any trade or business activity in which you participated for more than 100 hours during the tax year and in which you did not materially participate under any of the material participation tests (other than this test 4). - 5.
-You materially participated in the activity for any 5 tax years (whether or not consecutive) during the 10 tax years that immediately precede the tax year. - 6.
-The activity was a personal service activity and you materially participated in the activity for any 3 tax years (whether or not consecutive) preceding the tax year.
-A personal service activity involves the performance of personal services in the fields of health, law, engineering architecture, accounting, actuarial science, performing arts, consulting, or any other trade or business in which capital is not a material income-producing factor. - 7.
-Based on all the facts and circumstances, you participated in the activity on a regular, continuous, and substantial basis during the tax year.
+You participated in the activity for more than 100 hours during the tax year. and your participation in the activity for the tax year was not less than the participation in the activity of any other individual (including individuals who were not owners of interests in the activity) for the tax year. - 4.
+The activity was a significant participation activity for the tax year, and

+Worksheet for Adjusting the Basis of a Partner's Interest in the Partnership (Keep for your records.)